AFM-SPM/TopoStats/docs/usage.md

 ```

 You can always find out what location you are at in the command line using the `pwd` command (`p`rint `w`orking
-`d`irectory)and it will print out the directory you are currently out.
+`d`irectory)and it will print out the directory you are currently at.

 ``` bash
 pwd